bisoelpetjah/portmanteau-slack-bot/README.md

 It's really easy to start using this project.
 This project is built as production-ready as it can be.
 Deployment is done via Docker to enable easy deployment.

-To easily deploy using Docker simply set the `SLACK_BOT_TOKEN` environment variable with your token run
+To easily deploy using Docker simply set the `SLACK_BOT_TOKEN` environment variable with your token and run
 ```
 ./deploy.sh
 ```